On the number and size of Markov equivalence classes of random directed acyclic graphs: Representations of Markov equivalence classes

 It will be convenient to use a decomposition for essential graphs when estimating the expected size of a Markov equivalence class.
-For a given \DAG $G$, we define its \textbf{chain graph} $\mathcal{C}_G$ by removing all directed edges in the essential graph of its Markov equivalence class $M(G)$.
-We denote the connected components of size at least $2$ of the chain graph as $\mathcal{C}^1_G,\mathcal{C}^2_G,\dots,\mathcal{C}^{\ell}_G$ for some $\ell\in \N$.
+For a given \DAG $G$, we define its \textbf{chain graph} $\mathcal{C}_G=(V(\mathcal{C}),E(\mathcal{C}))$ by removing all directed edges in the essential graph of its Markov equivalence class $M(G)$, and keeping only vertices which are adjacent to at least one undirected edge.
+Note that $V(\mathcal{C}) \subseteq V(G)$, and we denote the connected components (of size at least $2$) of the chain graph as $\mathcal{C}^1_G,\mathcal{C}^2_G,\dots,\mathcal{C}^{\ell}_G$ for some $\ell\in \N$.
 A visualization of this construction can be found in Figure~\ref{fig:ChainGraph}.
-We make the following observation, which can be found in \cite{GP:SizeDistribution}. \begin{lemma} For a given \DAG $G$, we have that where $|M(\mathcal{C}^{i}_G)|$ is the number of ways to orient the edges within $\mathcal{C}^{i}_G$ such that they agree with the edge orientation of some \DAG in $M(G)$. \end{lemma} As a simple consequence of Lemma \ref{lem:PDACnoncollider} and Lemma \ref{lem:MECcountDecomposition}, we obtain the following statement.
+We recall the following observation from \cite{GP:SizeDistribution}. \begin{lemma} For a given \DAG $G$, we have that where $|M(\mathcal{C}^{i}_G)|$ is the number of ways to orient the edges within $\mathcal{C}^{i}_G$ such that they agree with the edge orientation of some \DAG in $M(G)$. \end{lemma} As a simple consequence of Lemma \ref{lem:PDACnoncollider} and Lemma \ref{lem:MECcountDecomposition}, we obtain the following statement.

 \begin{lemma} For a given \DAG $G$, let $N(G)$ be the set of vertices which are part of some non-collider edge.
 Then it holds that \end{lemma} \begin{proof} Consider the representation of a \MEC of a given \DAG $G$ as a partially directed acyclic graph, where the directed edges have the same orientation as in $G$.
 Let $(\mathcal{C}^{i}_G)_{i\in [\ell]}$ for some $\ell\in \N$ denote the connected (undirected) components of its chain graph, and $|\mathcal{C}_G^{i}|$ the number of sites in $\mathcal{C}_G^{i}$.
 Note that by the poset decomposition in Lemma \ref{lem:PosetDecomposition}, for each $\mathcal{C}_G^{i}$, there are at most $|\mathcal{C}_G^{i}|!$ ways to orient the edges.
 Together with Lemma~\ref{lem:MECcountDecomposition}, this yields Since every site in a component $\mathcal{C}_G^{i}$ must be an element of $N(G)$ by Lemma \ref{lem:PDACnoncollider}, and the connected components $(\mathcal{C}^{i}_G)_{i\in [\ell]}$ are vertex disjoint by construction, we conclude. \end{proof}